-Interest rates on the certificates were 1% during the current fiscal year.
+Interest rates on the certificates were between 1% and 2.62% during the current fiscal year.
 Investments are measured at fair value.
 Generally accepted accounting principles establishes a fair value hierarchy that prioritizes the inputs used to measure fair value.
 The three levels of the fair value hierarchy are as follows: